Martha W. Griffiths Michigan Rare Book Room: www.michigan.gov/rarebooks

 - Rare Materials Collection at the Library of Michigan

-The Martha W. Griffiths Michigan Rare Book Room is located on the fourth floor of the Library of Michigan.
+The Martha W. Griffiths Michigan Rare Book Room is located on the Library's ourth floor.

 - 1836 Michigan Manual (Hosted at the Internet Archive.)

 A digital version of O. A. Jenison's holographic transcription of the printed edition is available here.
 Harriet A. Tenney, then State Librarian of Michigan, signed and certified the original as a correct copy on Aug.
 31, 1886.
 This digital copy has been made available by ProQuest Information & Learning Co., on the occasion of the opening celebration of the Martha W. Griffiths Michigan Rare Book Room.

 - Your Old Books

 A source for the most frequently asked questions about rare and antiquarian books such as what makes a book rare, are all old books valuable, etc.

 - Valuing Your Rare Books and Book Collection